junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 ### Timestamp 3: The Winchesters

 > Heaven gets even more loose, John/Mary get down, Winchesters happy reunion dinner, like in show; but include Cas as part of family, formally, in front of parents
+>
+> (if added back to main plot, John/Mary would have stayed with them when Dean/Sam say yes to Michael/Lucifer, would it make them easier to break free and regain control? maybe all those other important people in their lives are the key for them to regain control, so those indeed need to be added back)
+>
+> John's interaction with Adam (could be awkward)

 ### Timestamp 4: Evil Never Rests